 - Freelancers are happy: 62% expect positive change during the next year compared to 46% who are traditionally employed.

 - 55% of freelancers expect to make more money this year while only 15% expect to make less.

 These were great, right?
 So now the week’s winner…

 The Insider’s Guide to: Facebook Advertising for Ecommerce by Nanigans

 Following are a few of the amazing stats about Facebook advertising that jumped out at me:

-- Lowest Cost Per Click is in India and Egypt; Highest is in Canada and the US
+- Lowest Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. is in India and Egypt; Highest is in Canada and the US

 - Highest Click Through Rate is in India and Egypt; Lowest is in Canada, UK, Belgium and Germany